Sights and landmarks of Seville: Landmarks

 The City Hall was built in the 16th century in high Plateresque style by master architect Diego de Riaño.
 The façade to Plaza Nueva was built in the 19th century in Neoclassical style.

 The Palace of San Telmo, formerly the University of Sailors, and later the Seminary, is now the seat for the Andalusian Autonomous Government.
 It is one of the most emblematic buildings of baroque architecture, mainly to its world-renowned churrigueresque principal façade and the impressive chapel.

 The Royal Tobacco Factory is housed on the original site of the first tobacco factory in Europe, a vast 18th-century building in Baroque style and the purported inspiration for the opera Carmen.

 The Metropol Parasol, in La Encarnación square, is the world's largest wooden structure.
 A monumental umbrella-like building designed by the German architect Jürgen Mayer, finished in 2011.
 This modern architecture structure houses the central market and an underground archaeological complex.
 The terrace roof is a city viewpoint.

 The Plaza de España, in Maria Luisa Park (Parque de Maria Luisa), was built by the architect Aníbal González for the 1929 Exposición Ibero-Americana.
 It is an outstanding example of Regionalist Revival Architecture, a bizarre and loftily conceived mixture of diverse historic styles, such as Art Deco and Neo-Mudéjar and lavishly ornamented with typical glazed tiles.

 The neighbourhood of Triana, situated on the west bank of the Guadalquivir River, played an important role in the history of the city and constitutes by itself a folk, monumental and cultural center.

 On the other hand, La Macarena neighbourhood is located on the northern side of the city centre.
 It contains some important monuments and religious buildings, such as the Museum and Basilica of La Macarena or the Hospital de las Cinco Llagas.

 Museums

 The most important art collection of Seville is the Museum of Fine Arts of Seville.
 It was established in 1835 in the former Convent of La Merced.
 It holds many masterworks by Murillo, Pacheco, Zurbarán, Valdés Leal, and others masters of the Baroque Sevillian School, containing also Flemish paintings of the 15th and 16th centuries.
-Entry to the most of the museums in Seville is free on Mondays.
+Entry to most of the museums in Seville is free on Mondays.